nickylogan/ICRS/docs/dash.md

 ### Downloading

-File download uses a hack mentioned [here](https://community.plot.ly/t/download-raw-data/4700/8).
+Dynamic file download uses a hack explained [here](https://community.plot.ly/t/download-raw-data/4700/8).
 Basically, it uses an `<a>` element, with its `href` pointing to a data url.
 By clicking on it, the browser will automatically download the file encoded to the `href`.
 Here's an example of the rendered element:

 ```html
 <a